ravisankar-PIO/SFTPonIBMi/README.md

 - Login to your IBMi with a profile that has authority to create and manage user profiles.
 Preferably QSECOFR.
 <br>

-- Enter command `Call QP2TERM` to enter the PASE Environment
+- Enter the command below to enter the PASE Environment
+  - `Call QP2TERM`
 <br>

-- Start by creating the keypairs by entering the command `ssh-keygen -t RSA`
+- Start by creating the keypairs by entering the command
+  - `ssh-keygen -t RSA`

   You will be asked for multiple questions for generating the keypairs.
 It's good to know what does these options mean.

   | Prompt | Response |
   | -- | -- |
   | Enter file in which to save the key <p style="font-size:10px;"> (we will save the file in the default .ssh directory itself.
 So just hit enter</p> | hit enter